gatorkyle/bezier-tracking/README.md

 # bezier-tracking
 Scalable Bezier curve defined by freely-manipulatable control points, using both mouse and keyboard input for 3-axis transformations.
-Created in C++ with OpenGL in Spring of 2021.
+Created in C++ with OpenGL in spring of 2021.

 ![Demo](https://user-images.githubusercontent.com/42983161/116212935-56f44b80-a713-11eb-9c36-bdea91ad3d3c.gif)